Including microwave-free ideas!

 - Stack insert trays for two layers of bacon or chips.

 - It might fit in your toaster oven.
 I have a big toaster oven and it fits perfectly.
 Great for when it’s still hot out and you don’t want to heat the whole house.

-- You can definitely grease the steamer if you are baking in it.
+- You can definitely grease the steamer (with butter or oil, not sprays) if you are baking in it.
 I do not.
 I find a short soak is all that’s needed if something is stubbornly stuck.